-The 'problem' in classical liberal philosophy, economics, and jurisprudence is well illustrated by the case of James M. Buchanan.
-Consider, for example, the previous quote by the Nobel-prize-winning economist where he "denies legitimacy to all social-organizational arrangements that negate the role of individuals as either sovereigns or as principals."
+The 'problem' in conventional classical liberal philosophy, economics, and jurisprudence is well illustrated by the case of James M. Buchanan.
+Consider, for example, the previous quote by the Nobel-prize-winning economist where he "denies legitimacy to all social-organizational arrangements that negate the role of individuals either as sovereigns or as principals."
 [Buchanan 1999, p.
-288] Well, no one but no one thinks that the employees are the principals and the employer is the agent, delegate, or representative of the employees in the employer-employee relation.
-Unlike Frank Knight, who understood what he 'had' to do (e.g., identify responsible human action with the causally efficacious or productive services of things), Buchanan and most other classical liberal scholars seem blithely unaware of the problem.
-Buchanan did not even notice in the economics system where he lived his whole life and in which he received the Economics Nobel Prize, that the employees are not the principals in the most common "social-organizational"
+288] The phrase "all social-organizational arrangements" certainly includes the employment relation.
+But, no one thinks that the employees are the principals and the employer is the agent, delegate, or representative of the employees in the employer-employee relation.

-arrangements"; nor did he ever cast any doubt on the human rental relationship.
+Unlike Frank Knight, who better understood what he 'had' to do (e.g., identify responsible human action with the causally efficacious or 'productive' services of things), Buchanan and most other classical liberal scholars seem blithely unaware of the problem.
+Buchanan did not even notice in the economics system where he lived his whole life and in which he received the Economics Nobel Prize, that the employees are not the principals in the most common "social- organizational arrangements"; nor did he ever cast any doubt on the human rental relationship.
 It is just beyond the orbit of serious consideration.